The Mysore Program

 If you have an existing Mysore practice and you'd like to start at AYM, simply contact me and we'll set a date for you to come in.
 You are welcome to observe a class first if you wish, so can meet before you commit to the month.

-If you are new to a Mysore-style practice (which could mean you’ve done some led Ashtanga classes, or it could mean you have never done yoga, or anywhere in between), contact me and we'll discuss the on-ramp.
+If you are new to a Mysore-style practice (which could mean you’ve done some led Ashtanga classes, or it could mean you have never done yoga, or anywhere in between), you have two options: take the intro series, or simply begin in the Mysore room.
+There is no difference in cost.

 I look forward to sharing this practice with you!